Paul J. Bucknell

 At the end of chapter 2, God heard Jonah’s prayer, brought him up out of the depths of the sea, from the belly of a great fish, and vomited him onto dry land.
 (Note: Jonah did not even have to swim a hundred yards to get to shore, as he deserved!)
 Where do you think Jonah found himself?

-I somehow sense it was near a road leading to Nineveh such as Tyre.
-And if we have any sense of imagination, quite consistent with the many other special arrangements God had made in the Book of Jonah up to this point, there was a caravan going that direction that next day.
+I somehow sense it was near a road leading to Nineveh, such as Tyre.
+And if we have any sense of imagination, quite consistent with the many other special arrangements God had made in the Book of Jonah up to this point, there was a caravan going that direction the next day.

-If we accept the Book of Jonah as true and trustworthy, and we should for Jesus trusted its veracity (Matthew 12:39-41; Mark 16:4; Luke 11:29-32), then we must discard any notions that God is not involved in the world or our personal lives.
-The opposite is true: God is greatly concerned for us, and so we also must reject any thoughts about God being uncaring.
-Though Jonah 3 might seem to be a simple story, it is a powerful theological revelation of the merciful character of God.
+If we accept the Book of Jonah as true and trustworthy, and we should, for Jesus trusted its veracity (Matthew 12:39-41; Mark 16:4; Luke 11:29-32), then we must discard any notions that God is not involved in the world or our personal lives.
+The opposite is true: God is deeply concerned for us, and so we must also reject any thoughts that God is uncaring.
+Though Jonah 3 might seem a simple story, it is a powerful theological revelation of God's merciful character.

 Next => Misunderstandings of God